eloj/radix-sorting/README.md

 them together into units that are either faster and/or more convenient to work with.
 One such grouping is into strings of eight bits, called octets or [bytes](https://en.wikipedia.org/wiki/Byte).

-An octet, `2^8` bits, can represent `256` different values.
-In other words, just as processing a base-10 number digit-by-digit is operating in radix-10, processing a binary number in chunks of eight bits means operating in radix-256.
+An octet can represent `2^8` or `256` different values.
+In other words, just as processing a base-10 number digit-by-digit is operating in radix-10, processing a binary number in units of eight bits means operating in radix-256.

 Since we're not going to do any math with the keys, it may help to conceptually consider them simply as _bit-strings_ instead of numbers.
 This gets rid of some